ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 ## Blockchain

-A blockchain has 2 components: **Consensus Engine** and **Virtual Machine**.
-VMs mainly deal with the implementation related to the block's structure: building and parsing.
+A blockchain relies on 2 components: **Consensus Engine** and **Virtual Machine**.
+VM is the blueprint for a blockchain that mainly deals with the implementation related to the block's structure: building and parsing.
 The Consensus Engine helps in reaching consensus on the block built by the VM.
 Here is a brief overview:

 1. A node wants to update the blockchain's state
 2. The node's VM will notify the consensus engine that it wants to update the state